-Through the CARES Act, U.S. the Department of Commerce, Economic Development Administration (EDA) received a supplemental appropriation to "prevent, prepare for, and respond to COVID-19."
+Through CARES the Act, the U.S. Department of Commerce, Economic Development Administration (EDA) received a supplemental appropriation to "prevent, prepare for, and respond to COVID-19."
 As part of EDA's CARES Act funding, Kentucky, through its Joint Funding Administration (JFA) program, was invited to apply for a supplemental award to help respond.
 As a result of JFA's established and continued partnership with EDA, it was determined by EDA to be in the public's best interest to make an award through JFA on a non-competitive basis through the KY JFA EDA COVID-19 Response grant, which included the 15-Area Development Districts throughout the state.